The Electric Train Service (ETS) operates from Gemas to Padang Besar, the border station between Malaysia and Thailand.

 54 MYR for Children

-To make advance booking for these ETS Trains, you can buy your tickets up to 60 days in advance from any mainline KTMB Malaysian railways station.
+To make advance booking for these ETS Trains, you can buy your tickets in advance from any mainline KTMB Malaysian railways station (booking periods can vary quite considerably from just a couple of weeks, to a few months in advance).

 If you don't get a chance to visit a station, you can easily book you train tickets in Malaysia online.

-The KTM official website has an online booking facility, where you pay an extra small non-refundable booking fee, on top of the counter ticket price.
+The KTM official website has an online booking facility, where you can book your tickets online for the same price as you would pay at the station ticket counters.